Nice to meet you.

 • Show your customer that you value their input

-• Show prospects that you take care of issues and listen to customers
+• Show prospects that you fix bugs and listen to customers

 • Customers that leave reviews are expecting you to reply within a week